About Me

 On the Side

-When not working, I spread my time among a number of time-wasting diversions.
+When not working, I spread my time on a number of time-wasting diversions.
 Travel and photography go together and take the top spot.
 There’s nothing quite like getting completely lost in an unfamiliar place where everyone speaks a language you don’t, and finding some way to make it all work out for the best.

 I also enjoy throwing myself down snowy mountains.
 I’m a sub-par snowboarder, but an OK skier.
 Sledding can be fun, but takes too much darned work what with all that tramping up the hill.
 Now, if they installed ski lifts on sledding hills… Apparently, sledding lifts do exist now!
 “What a time to be alive.”